Moving Expenses Tax Deduction Canada

 · 11 min read

-If you moved at least 40 km closer to a new job, business, or full-time post-secondary school in Canada, you can deduct eligible moving expenses using CRA Form T1-M. Eligible expenses include transportation costs, travel expenses, temporary living costs (up to 15 days), and lease cancellation fees.
-You can only deduct against income earned at your new location.
+If you moved at least 40 km closer (by the shortest usual public route) to a new job, business, or full-time post-secondary school in Canada, you can deduct eligible moving expenses on Line 21900 of your return using CRA Form T1-M. Eligible costs include transportation and storage, travel (use the simplified rate of $23 per meal, up to $69 per person per day, plus the per-province vehicle cents/km rate — 53.0¢/km in Alberta up to 70.5¢/km in Yukon), temporary living (maximum 15 days), lease-cancellation and selling costs.
+You can only deduct against income earned at the new location, but unused amounts carry forward with no time limit.

 Deduction = Total Eligible Expenses (transportation + travel + temporary living + selling costs) — limited to income earned at new location

-The Canada Revenue Agency allows you to deduct moving expenses if you relocated to be at least 40 kilometres closer to a new work location, business, or full-time post-secondary school.
-This deduction can save you hundreds or even thousands of dollars on your tax return.
+The Canada Revenue Agency lets you deduct moving expenses on Line 21900 if you relocated to be at least 40 kilometres closer to a new work location, business, or full-time post-secondary school.
+For a typical interprovincial move this deduction is worth C$3,000–C$15,000 in claimable expenses, cutting hundreds or thousands off your tax bill.

 Moving Expense Tax Deduction Calculator